AlessioZangarini/ProgettoTirocinio/readme.md

           wsl.exe --update
         ```
         - close the WSL and re-run the program
-    - if these steps didn't resolve your issue, ensure the program is installed in a folder which its path doesn't contain spaces; for example:
+    - if these steps didn't resolve your issue, ensure the program is installed in a folder whose path doesn't contain spaces; for example:
         - ```C\Users\[Your Username]\ProgettoTirocinio``` should be fine
         - ```C\Users\OneDrive\[Your Username]\ProgettoTirocinio``` could potentially cause problems, because the folder One Drive contains a space in its name
-    - this happens because the program is built on WSL commands, and WSL could cause problems with folders which contain a space in ther name
+    - this happens because the program is built on WSL commands, and WSL could cause problems with folders which contain a space in its name
-    - if all of these solution didn't solve this issue, contact me
+    - if all of these solutions didn't solve this issue, contact me

 2. Error code: ```Error: chaincode argument error: invalid character 'A' looking for beginning of object key string Usage```
     - this happens when an incorrect version of the test network is installed